elliotherriman/calico/documentation/getting started.md

   How long it takes for each line to fully fade out.
   Defaults to `600.0`.
 - `suppresschoice`
   By default, Calico will only let the player click on a choice once it's been fully rendered.
-If `suppresschoice` is great than zero, Calico will add an invisible delay before any choices are enabled.
+If `suppresschoice` is greater than zero, Calico will add an invisible delay before any choices are enabled.
   Defaults to `0.0`.
 - `defaultimageformat`
   The default format for image files.
 Used for tags that import images if you don't manually specify a file type.